nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details
 The application provides users with two different methods of entering or editing a remark for a student.
-* Using the pop-up text box implemented in this feature
+* Using the pop-up text box implemented in this feature.
-* Adding the remark through the [add feature](#add-feature)
+* Adding the remark through the [add feature](#add-feature).

 #### Feature Details
 1. The remark feature can be facilitated by a pop-up text box using `remark INDEX`.
 2. The contents of the pop-up text box are saved by pressing `Ctrl + S` on the keyboard.
-3. If the content of the remarks is blank, the command will be treated as a delete command and any existing remarks will be deleted.
+3. If the content of the remarks is blank, the command will be treated as a remark deletion operation and any existing remarks will be deleted.

 #### General Design Considerations